-- grounds for coming to a different conclusion because the Panel proceeding rectifies the procedural irregularity.11 - 18.
-The review application should identify relevant facts that may have changed12 or are in dispute. - 19.
+- 18. The review application should identify relevant facts that may have changed or are in dispute. - 19.
 Lengthy or voluminous documentation should be summarised or cross-referenced to the relevant parts. - 20.
 Generally, the Panel will issue a media release stating that it received an application to review an ASIC decision if (or when) the need for the relief is not commercially sensitive.